-- 1 ball of pre made Pizza Dough (usually a pound)
+- 1 ball of pre-made Pizza Dough (usually a pound)

-4 large hot dogs (I use Polish dogs from a well known “big box” store)
+- 4 large hot dogs (I use Polish dogs from a well known “big box” store)

-2T Baking Soda
+- 2 tablespoons Baking Soda

-4 qts Water
+- 4 qt Water

-1 Egg, beaten
+- 1 Egg, beaten

-Sprinkling of Course Salt
+- A sprinkling of Course Salt

-Step Three: In a big 8qt pot fill about halfway with water and add the baking soda.
+- In a big 8qt pot fill about halfway with water and add the baking soda.
 Then poach the pretzel dogs for a minute.

-Step Four: Lay them on a cookie sheet, then brush with egg wash and sprinkle with salt.
+- Lay them on a cookie sheet, then brush with egg wash and sprinkle with salt.

 - Bake for 20-25 minutes or until golden brown, serve imminently or freeze for lunches later.